BenMacnaughton/OS/README.md

 # OS
-An operating system to run on a command line interface
+An operating system to run on a command line interface using a simulated virtual memory system for file execution.
 ## How to run
 - Clone repo and use command `make` to compile executable
 - Run `./mykernel`